Skip to Main Content

 Six Criteria for Selecting the Right Peruvian Production Partner

 Not all fixers deliver the same quality of service.
-Peru's unique challenges mean that generic global shoots experience is not enough.
-Here are the criteria that matter most when reviewing fixers for a Peruvian shoot.
+Peru's unique challenges mean that generic global shoot experience is not enough.
+A few criteria matter most when reviewing fixers for a Peruvian shoot.

 • Verified experience with shoots that have filmed at altitude, in the Amazon, or at archaeological sites — Peru's three signature challenges